 Previously in Palau, uploading at 3kb/s was about all we could hope for on a wobbly internet and this made sending any large files almost impossible.
 Palau now enjoys high speed internet from an undersea fibre optic cable and with this we have been uploading stock footage to our agents with unprecedented speed.

 Are you thinking of filming on location in Palau?
-In this World of increasing airfares, and increased demand for on location media for environmental subjects, having a reliable and professional camera operator somewhere like Palau certainly makes sense.
+Are you looking for a reliable and professional camera operator somewhere like Palau?

-Palau has a huge variety of healthy and almost pristine ecosystems.
-Palau provides a huge wealth of opportunities for stories.
-Visually it’s stunning with it’s tropical islands, rich and diverse coral reefs and plentiful iconic species.
+Palau has a huge variety of healthy and almost pristine ecosystems and as a result Palau provides a huge wealth of opportunities for stories.
+It’s visually stunning with tropical islands, coral reefs and plentiful iconic species.

 We have WW2 wrecks and their de-mining and recovery of remains.
 Extensive underwater caverns and of course the many marine lakes with their millions of Jellyfish.